mamgeorge/spring/sb_embedded/readme.md

 The purpose of this project is to provide a stripped down example of using an Embedded DB; in thais case H2.

+--// note: persistence is case sensitive with objects; multilines need MultipleLinesSqlCommandExtractor

 # Components

 * Spring Boot		Actuator OPS